laurenthebertdufresne/laurenthebertdufresne.github.io/_posts/2025-05-30-npj-Complexity.md

 Over the last three years, I have been working with the Nature Portfolio to launch [npj Complexity](https://www.nature.com/npjcomplex/); a Nature Partner Journal focused on all complexity and complex systems research.

+We had a soft launch back in 2023 and started publishing last year, in time for [NetSci 2024](https://netsci2024.com/en) which we hosted in Québec.
+The journal has been growing strong and we are now celebrating our first official anniversary with special collections on artificial life, information warfare, and group decision-making.

-Efforts related to npj Complexity can be found on the [journal homepage](https://www.nature.com/npjcomplex/), updates related to my research group on the [Joint Lab website](https://joint-lab.github.io/),
+P.S.
+News here are sporadic: Efforts related to npj Complexity can be found on the [journal homepage](https://www.nature.com/npjcomplex/), while updates related to my research group are on the websites of our [Joint Lab](https://joint-lab.github.io/), [TGIR Center](https://www.med.uvm.edu/tgircobre/home) or [Vermont Complex Systems Institute](https://vermontcomplexsystems.org/).